iebeid/cuda-particles/README.md

-# cuda-particles
+# Cuda particles visualization

-A simple visualization of particles calcualted using CUDA
+An OpenGL visualization of particles calcualted using CUDA